 Flossing helps you achieve fresher health and makes you less susceptible to dental problems by removing plaque hidden between the teeth unreachable by brushing.

-Studies have shown that flossing helps make one's arteries "younger" and healthier by removing bacteria that causes gum problems and triggers inflammation of the arteries.
+Studies have shown that flossing helps make one's arteries 'younger' and healthier by removing bacteria that cause gum problems and triggers inflammation of the arteries.

-Although flossing is helpful, it will be most effective when done along with brushing and rinsing with mouthwash.
-Additionally, do not neglect your biannual dental visits for optimal oral care.
-Your dentist can let you know if you are or are not flossing correctly.
+Although flossing is helpful, it will be most effective when done with brushing and rinsing with mouthwash.

 How to Floss